K12Dynamics/D3/docs/features/data-explorer.md

 ![Data View Toggle](img/explorer-data-view.png)

 In some cases, when data view is enabled, an additional option called "Show additional columns" appears in the sidebar immediately below.
-Click the down arrow on the right-side to expand this option to select one ore more additional fields to include in the view view results.
+Click the down arrow on the right-side to expand this option to select one or more additional fields to include in the view results.
 The available columns in the list are dynamically determined based on categorization of the current level.
-If the "Show additional columns" is not available in data view, it is because there are no additional column available to show for the selected category.
+If the "Show additional columns" is not available in data view, it is because there are no additional columns available to show for the selected category.

 This additional columns feature is particularly useful when you drill-down to individual students.